akiomiyao/tef/README.md

 sort_tmp=directory_for_sort is the option for temporary directory for sort command.
 If sort_tmp is specified to fast disk, *e.g.* SSD, sorting will be accelerated.

-For Linux, max process is number of CPU core.
-For other OS, defalt process number is 4.
+For Linux, max process is limited to number of CPU core.
+For other OS, default process number is 4.
 If you add max_process option, *e.g.* max_process=8, the tef.pl uses 8 cores.
 perl tef.pl a=ttm2,b=ttm5,ref=IRGSP1.0,tsd_size=5,th=0.7,option=clear,sort_tmp=/mnt/ssd/tmp,max_process=8